Redesigning VEED’s Onboarding Experience

 Data showed that less than 50% was not completing sign-up and onboarding.

-We wanted more users to complete the onboarding survey before we allow them into the editor so we know who they are and their intent.
+VEED’s SEO's strategy of offering as much as possible for free through 1000+ landing pages, especially through various landing pages and the homepage, worked very well in the beginning but caused friction to understand intent.
 The current onboarding was not designed with this intention and feels quite heavy and lengthy.
 We wanted to understand if other design directions could create less friction to users.

-We wanted more users to complete the onboarding survey before we allow them into the editor so we know who they are and their intent.
+VEED’s SEO's strategy of offering as much as possible for free through 1000+ landing pages, especially through various landing pages and the homepage, worked very well in the beginning but caused friction to understand intent.
 The current onboarding was not designed with this intention and feels quite heavy and lengthy.
 We wanted to understand if other design directions could create less friction to users.

 Opportunity

-How might we can reduce friction and get more users to sign up?
+How might we reduce friction and get more users to sign up?

-How might we can reduce friction and get more users to sign up?
+How might we reduce friction and get more users to sign up?

 We identified an opportunity to unify the user journey, ensuring that visitors arriving from various entry points—such as landing pages—experience a consistent and cohesive onboarding process.
 This presented the perfect moment to completely redesign the flow, enabling us to better understand user intent and minimize friction.